State Legislative and Policy Advocate

 - Experience with legislative, rulemaking, and agency budget negotiations.

-- Background in employment, farmworker, civil rights, justice reform or other poverty issues.
+- Background in health care, public benefits, civil rights, justice reform or other poverty issues.

 - Legal training and OSB membership, or demonstrated ability to manage relationships with and technical input from lawyers and other stakeholders.

 Salary/Benefits: Salary/Benefits: The salary is determined via an established scale,

 and placement on the scale is determined by years of relevant experience.
 The salary scale for this position ranges from $70,500 to $107,250 for zero to thirty years of experience.
 Additional compensation for bilingual ability.
 Competitive benefits package includes individual and family health, vision and dental insurance coverage, employer retirement contribution, generous paid holidays, vacation, and sick leave, and paid moving expenses, among others.